 For information on previous presidency countries, click here.

 Online access to the tables & graphs of the Observatory's Yearbook

 Database on the transposition of the AVMS Directive into national legislation

 Database on legal information relevant to the audiovisual sector in Europe

 Database on admissions to films released in Europe

-Database on TV and on-demand audiovisual services and companies in Europe
+Database on audiovisual services and their jurisdiction in Europe

 The European film directory on European films available on VOD services in Europe